varughese/hh-nhs/README.md

 NHS Website.
 Live @ [http://hhnhs.herokuapp.com](http://hhnhs.herokuapp.com)

 ## What is This
-When I was in high school, I was a National Honor Society (NHS) officer and I decided to improve upon the organization by creating an application to digitize the logging of community service hours by NHS members.
+When I was in high school, I was a National Honor Society (NHS) officer and I decided to create an application to digitize the logging of community service hours.

 It is a pretty simple CRUD app built with the MEAN stack, deployed to Heroku.
 It includes the following features:
 - Authentication
 - A member can log and track their community service events and hours
-- Admins can add "Upcoming Events" that everyone is seen
+- Admins can add "Upcoming Events" that everyone can see
-- Autocomplete an event when logging a new community service event
+- Autocomplete when logging a new community service event
 - Admin control dashboard with password
+- Admins can check off (verify) member hours in the Member List
 - Fully responsive design